Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 What is Expressive Language?

-On the other hand, expressive language skills refer to spoken and signed language.
+In contrast, expressive language skills refer to spoken and signed language.
 Children may express themselves with words and gestures.

 Expressive language is essential because, without it, your child cannot let you know what they are thinking, feeling, or needing.